Brown teal: Behaviour

 The brown teal is largely nocturnal in habit by dabbling duck standards.
 This is an evolutionary response to natural diurnal predators such as the New Zealand falcon, Eyles' harrier, or skuas further south in their range.
 Brown teal have no defense against introduced cats, dogs, stoats & ferrets, which can kill adults & ducklings, or against rats which eat eggs.

 Diet

 It feeds by dabbling and upending, like its relatives.
 Its diet consists mainly of aquatic invertebrates like insects and their larvae, or crustaceans.
-It appears quite fond of mollusks.
+It appears quite fond of molluscs.
 Small species such as pipi (Paphies australis) and large wedge shell (Macomona liliana) are eaten whole and crushed in the gizzard.
 For feeding on larger cockles such as Austrovenus stutchburyi (New Zealand cockle), at least some New Zealand teals have developed a peculiar technique, as of now undocumented in other birds, to force their rather soft bills between the cockle shells and tear out the flesh with a jackhammer-like pumping motion.
 At night brown teal will forage on land some distance from the streams used as a refuge during the day (Worthy 2002).